ufal/ParlaStats/documentation/ProgDoc.md

     - **Attributes:**
         - `URL` - URL address of the server (`[str]`)
         - `QueryDir` - Path to the directory containing queries. (`str`)
-        - `target_dir` - Path to directory where the results of the queries should be stored. (`str`)
+        - `target_dir` - Path to the directory where the results of the queries should be stored. (`str`)
         - `interactive` - A flag specifying whether the client is in interactive or default mode. (`Bool`)
     - **Methods:**
         - **`__process_query()`**
             - A method for processing the singular JSON query.
-            - Reads the file, posts the request to server and catches response from server.
+            - Reads the file, posts the request to the server and catches a response from the server.
             - *parameters:*
                 - `query_file` - A path to the query JSON file (`str`)
             - *returns:*
                 - Description of the query - `description` section of the JSON query.
-                - json part of the response received from server.
+                - JSON part of the response received from the server.
         - **`__adjust_results()`**
-            - Method responsible for better formatting of the json response, more appropriate for displaying.
+            - This method is responsible for better formatting of the JSON response, more appropriate for display.
             - Uses `prettytable` python library to construct a table from the retrieved information, which is better for printing.
             - *parameters:*
-                - `result` - a singular json result.
+                - `result` - a singular JSON result.
             - *result:*
-                - `table` - A string representation of the table constructed from `result` JSON.
+                - `table` - A string representation of the table constructed from the `result` JSON.
         - **`__qraph_results()`**
-            - A method for constructing a bar chart from json response.
+            - A method for constructing a bar chart from JSON response.
-            - Only used by client in interactive mode.
+            - Only used by the client in interactive mode.
             - Uses `matplotlib.pyplot` to construct the bar chart.
             - *parameters:*
                 - `description` - A description section of the query, that produced the results being graphed.
-                - `result` - the json result obtained from the server.
+                - `result` - the JSON result obtained from the server.
         - **`run_specific()`**
             - A method for running a singular specific query.
             - Uses `__process_query()` method to obtain the results for the specific query and `__adjust_results()` method to format it for printing.